Offshoring

+Relocation of factories, known as physical restructuring, often occurs as a result of free trade policies between high-wage and low-wage countries.

 Offshoring is the relocation of a business process from one country to another—typically an operational process, such as manufacturing, or supporting processes, such as accounting.
 Usually this refers to a company business, although state governments may also employ offshoring.
 More recently, technical and administrative services have been offshored.